OmniFall: From Staged Through Synthetic to Wild, A Unified Multi-Domain Dataset for Robust Fall Detection: Related Work

-\paragraph{Fall Detection Datasets in OmniFall.} To collect existing public fall detection datasets from prior work, we conducted a systematic search in accordance with PRISMA guidelines (5)-(9)\footnote{\url{https://www.prisma-statement.org/prisma-2020-checklist}}.
-We queried PubMed and Google Scholar using the keywords: [fall] and [detection] and ([survey] or [review]).
-Duplicates were removed, including pre-prints later published as peer-reviewed articles.
-We then manually screened titles and abstracts for relevance.
-Surveys were included if they met the following criteria: 1) full text available in English; 2) peer-reviewed; and 3) listed public RGB-based video fall detection datasets.
-Of the 98 surveys retrieved, only 9 met all inclusion criteria.
-The public datasets (1)-(8) extracted from these 9 surveys and included in OmniFall are listed in Table \ref{tab:fall_detection_datasets}.
+\paragraph{Fall Detection Datasets in OmniFall-Staged.} To collect existing public fall detection datasets from prior work, we conducted a systematic search in accordance with PRISMA guidelines (5)-(9)~\cite{page2021prisma}.
+Of the 98 surveys retrieved, only 8 met all inclusion criteria.
+These datasets (1)-(8) are listed in Table~\ref{tab:fall_detection_datasets}.